 - Stamp your Passport at the immigration counter.

-- Return your Thai TM2 (with TM3 if you have passenger) form(s) to the Immigration officer.
+- Return your Thai TM2 (with TM3 if you have a passenger) form(s) to the Immigration officer.

 - Return your Vehicle’s custom simplified vehicle import form that you got when you first get into Thailand.
 (For Non-Thai Registered Vehicle)

 Border crossing Laos Side (Thai-Lao Friendship Bridge 1):